-Sign a message.
-This command may be combined with --encrypt (to sign and encrypt a message), --symmetric (to sign and symmetrically encrypt a message), or both --encrypt and --symmetric (to sign and encrypt a message that can be decrypted using a secret key or a passphrase).
-The signing key is chosen by default or can be set explicitly using the --local-user and --default-key options.
+Make a signature.
+This command may be combined with --encrypt (for a signed and encrypted message), --symmetric (for a signed and symmetrically encrypted message), or --encrypt and --symmetric together (for a signed message that may be decrypted via a secret key or a passphrase).
+The key to be used for signing is chosen by default or can be set with the --local-user and --default-key options.

-Make a cleartext signature.
-The content in a cleartext signature is readable without any special software.
-OpenPGP software is only needed to verify the signature. cleartext signatures may modify end-of-line whitespace for platform independence and are not intended to be reversible.
-The signing key is chosen by default or can be set explicitly using the --local-user and --default-key options.
+Make a clear text signature.
+The content in a clear text signature is readable without any special software.
+OpenPGP software is only needed to verify the signature.
+Clear text signatures may modify end-of-line whitespace for platform independence and are not intended to be reversible.
+The key to be used for signing is chosen by default or can be set with the --local-user and --default-key options.

 Make a detached signature.

 Encrypt data.
-This command may be combined with --sign (to sign and encrypt a message), --symmetric (to encrypt a message that can decrypted using a secret key or a passphrase), or --sign and --symmetric together (for a signed message that can be decrypted using a secret key or a passphrase).
+This option may be combined with --sign (for a signed and encrypted message), --symmetric (for a message that may be decrypted via a secret key or a passphrase), or --sign and --symmetric together (for a signed message that may be decrypted via a secret key or a passphrase).

-Store only (make a simple literal data packet).
+Store only (make a simple RFC1991 literal data packet).

 Note: When verifying a cleartext signature,